ory/docs/docs/ecosystem/roadmap.md

 This document strives to give an answer to those questions and give you an outlook of what's happening in the Ory ecosystem.
-Please note that this roadmap is mainly focused on the Ory Open Source libraries - but this also influences the development of the Ory Cloud.
+Please note that this roadmap is mainly focused on the Ory Open Source libraries - but this also influences the development of Ory Cloud.

 ## Ory Roadmap